cancerberoSgx/accursed/apps/editar/README.md

 # editar

- * a CLI text editor research based on editor-widget.
+ * a CLI text editor research
+ * based on accursed, blessed, redux and editor-widget.
  * no affiliation with slap editor
  * WIP